 Wenn Sie in diesen Transistoren auskennen oder haben, einiges für Verkauf oder Handel zu haben, in Verbindung.

 The oldest German devices that I possess are these small radar diodes, left behind in Norway by the Wehrmacht.
-They date from 1944.
-I don't know the manufacturer (probably Telefunken) or possess any other data on them (types ED702 and ED704) so if you do, please
+They date from 1944 and were made by Telefunken.

 The very earliest transistors and non-radar diodes from Germany were made by a somewhat mysterious company called Dr. Rudolf Rost, from Hannover, in 1952.
 These are described in their publication "Kristalloden Technik", W. Ernst & Sohn, Berlin, 1956.
 I am seeking any semiconductor device from this manufacturer.
 If you know about these or have any for sale or exchange, please